HegemanLab/atomicWeightsDecimal/README.md

 Per IUPAC, only elements with stable isotopes are included.

 Chemical elements can be called from the dictionary using the element's chemical symbol (e.g., `"H"`) as a key which returns a dictionary of weights.
-The dictionary of weights consists of (1) standard weight, `standard`, and (2) most-abundant isotope weight, `abundant`.
+The dictionary of weights consists of (1) standard weight with the key`standard` and (2) most-abundant isotope weight with the key `abundant`.

 All weights, except for <sup>12</sup>C, are stored as Python Decimal objects.
 Decimal objects are useful for significance arithmetic.